rackerlabs/rackspace-how-to/content/cloud-servers/getting-started-with-apache-hadoop-on-rackspace-cloud.md

 #### Hadoop Use Cases

 In a very short time, Hadoop has revolutionized almost every business sector.
-Actual use cases involving Hadoop include the following cases:
+Actual use cases involving Hadoop include the following scenarios:

 -   Analyzing medical data.
 -   Analyzing transaction data to detect anomalies and suggest